 This option attempts to display the contents of messages which are malformed.
 The default is to not display malformed answers.

 +bufsize[=B]

 This option sets the UDP message buffer size advertised using EDNS0 to B bytes.
-The maximum and minimum sizes of this buffer are 65535 and 0, respectively. +bufsize=0 disables EDNS (use +bufsize=0 +edns to send an EDNS message with an advertised size of 0 bytes). +bufsize restores the default buffer size.
+The maximum and minimum sizes of this buffer are 65535 and 0, respectively. +bufsize restores the default buffer size.